-So the rule was set and lived a solid forever life because it was never spoken, except for the hint in words Zechariah forged for the Oven.
+So the rule was set and lived a permanent life because it was never spoken, except the hint in words Zechariah forged for the Oven.
 More than a rule.
-A curse: "Beware the furrow of his Brow" in which the You (understood) nominative case was not a command to the believers, the Pilgrims looking for Paradise, but a threat to those who had stood in the way.
-It must have taken him months to think up those words--just so--to have multiple meanings; to appear stern, urging obedience to God, but benevolent, not specifying what the sente Furrow might cause to happen.
-So the teen-agers Misner organized to change it to who wanted "We Are the Furrow of his Brow" were more insightful than they knew.
-Look what they did to Menus, forcing him to give back or return the woman he brought home to marry.
+A curse.
+"Beware the furrow of his Brow" in which the You (understood) nominative case was not a command to the believers, the Pilgrims looking for Paradise, but a threat to those who had stood in the way.
+It must have taken him months to think up those words--just so--to have multiple meanings; to appear stern urging obedience to God, but benevolent, not specifying what the Furrow might cause to happen.
+So the teen-agers Misner organized who wanted "We Are the Furrow of his Brow" were more insightly that they knew.
+Look what they did to Menus, forcing him to give bacak or return the woman he brought home to marry.
 The pretty sandy-haired girl from Virginia.
 Menus hadn't been sober since.
 And though they attributed his weekend drunks to his Vietnam war memories, and they laughed with him as he cut their hair, Pat knew love in its desperate state when she saw it.
-She believed she had
+She believed she had seen it in her father's eyes, poorly veiled by his business ventures.

-Brood Poule (Servin)

-Went into a rivebonic

-and prayed - alone) all the

-Next. right.
-In the morning

-the others joined him. - Sang

-and prayed aloud.